scionproto/scion/doc/BeaconExtensions.md

 - The Beacon Service, which is responsible for adding all this metadata, has reliable information about the infrastructure (such as the border routers and the interfaces attached to them)
-- The Beacon Service has access to a blackbox (which could be the AS itself, a dedicated SCION service or any other entity), which provides information that characterizes the AS topology and the routing processes within the AS
 - The AS topology remains stable throughout the lifetime of a path segment

 ### Inter- vs Intra-AS Metrics